 The influx of visitors anticipated over the next 18-24 months is driving demand for quality accommodation in the vicinity of the Expo site in Dubai South.
 The First Group is currently developing three upper midscale hotels in Jumeirah Village, which is located 15 minutes’ by car from the Expo site, as well as Al Maktoum International Airport.
 Each project represents a lucrative investment opportunity:

-The One Jumeirah Village Circle (operating as Wyndham Garden): Spanning 45 floors and featuring 491 guestrooms and suites, Wyndham Garden JVC will be home to a range of world-class guest amenities including a Club House featuring a rooftop swimming pool, gymnasium, steam rooms and sun deck; premium restaurants; a fully equipped business centre; VIP Lounge and Bar; and 24-hour security and valet parking.
+The One Jumeirah Village Circle (operating as Ramada Plaza): Spanning 45 floors and featuring 491 guestrooms and suites, Ramada Plaza, JVC will be home to a range of world-class guest amenities including a Club House featuring a rooftop swimming pool, gymnasium, steam rooms and sun deck; premium restaurants; a fully equipped business centre; VIP Lounge and Bar; and 24-hour security and valet parking.

 Avalon Tower (operating as Copthorne Jumeirah Village Circle): This premium three-star property will feature 352 suites spread over 17 floors.
 The hotel will house premium amenities including a luxury clubhouse, gym and rooftop swimming pool.